fernandoenzo/wirescale/README.md

 - `recover`  option will attempt to re-establish the connection for an interface that has been detected as down, ensuring it reconnects with its peer.
 This option is for internal use only.
 - `upgrade` option is where the magic happens, and we’ll dive deeper into this shortly.
-- `keepalive` option will send small packets to keep an already established tunnel active.
-This option is for internal use only.
 - `down` option is the easiest way to take down a network interface raised with Wirescale.

 ### Upgrading a connection